keithmcnulty/scraping/web_scraping_tutorial.md

 wiki_didyouknow()
 ```

-    ## Did you know that Józef Walaszczyk had to collect one kilogram (2.2 lb) of gold within five hours to save 21 Jews?
+    ## Did you know that depictions of urinating boys (example pictured) in Renaissance art could alternately represent boyish innocence or erotic virility?
 (Courtesy of Wikipedia)

 ``` r
 wiki_onthisday()
 ```

-    ## Did you know that on this day in 1992 – Appearing on the talk show Larry King Live, U.S. industrialist Ross Perot announced that he would begin a presidential campaign if "ordinary people" wanted him to run for office.
+    ## Did you know that on this day in 1816 – Italian composer Gioachino Rossini's opera buffa The Barber of Seville premiered at the Teatro Argentina in Rome to jeers from the audience.
 (Courtesy of Wikipedia)